Blendify/blender-manual/blender_docs/manual/rigging/constraints/introduction.rst

   when using an armature's bone as target, animate where along this bone (between root and tip) lays the real target point.

 They can make the eyes of a tennis player track a tennis ball bouncing across the court, allow the wheels on a bus to all rotate together, help a dinosaur's legs bend at the knee automatically, and make it easy for a hand to grip the hilt of a sword and the sword to swing with the hand.

 Constraints, in Blender, work with :term:`Objects <Object>` and :term:`Bones <Bone>`.
-Read about using constraints in rigging in the :doc:`Armatures </rigging/armatures/posing/bone_constraints/index>`
+Read about using constraints in rigging in the :doc:`Armature chapter </rigging/armatures/posing/bone_constraints/index>`.

 .. figure:: /images/rigging_constraints_introduction_tab-object.png